NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 ### Sending ETH or data to an account

-To send ETH or data to an EOA you can use `m.send`:
+To send ETH or data to an account you can use `m.send`:

 ```js
 const send = m.send("SendingEth", address, 1_000_000n);